afonsocastro96/firered-speedchoice/README.md

 ## Changelog

 ### Sceptross' changes:
+- The Tickets to the Sevii Islands are now given by the Warden upon turning in the Gold Teeth in Plotless mode
 - Sevii Islands Dex entries are now accessible from the beginning
 - The SS Anne patch of water no longer generates encounters (which would become inacessible upon leaving the boat)
 - "Easy False Swipe" has been changed to "Easy Sweet Scent", and TM27 is back to being Return